 A focus on diet, physical activity, weight and alcohol

-Scientists estimate that about one in every three of the 13 most common cancers could be prevented through improved diet, physical activity and body weight.
-This booklet gives you tips on the small changes you can make to reduce your risk.
+Losing weight can cut your risk of some of the most common cancers.
+This booklet explains why and gives you tips on the small changes you can make to reduce your risk.

 Alcohol, Cancer and Your Health booklet